patreilly/amazon-nova-samples/customization/SageMakerUilts/SageMakerJobsMonitoring/README.md

 - The **HyperPod CLI** must be installed where you are executing this script.
 Information on how to install the CLI can be found [here](https://github.com/aws/sagemaker-hyperpod-cli/tree/release_v2).
 - This script only supports HyperPod clusters that are orchestrated by EKS, not Slurm.
 See [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-hyperpod.html) for more details.
 - Because of how HyperPod pushes logs to CloudWatch, it is possible for logs of different jobs to end up in the same log stream - with no way of differentiating between jobs.
-Due to this limitation, the HyperPod script will intentionally exit if it detects that there is more than 1 job currently running for a given cluster.
+Due to this limitation, the HyperPod script will intentionally exit if it detects that there is more than 1 job currently running on a given cluster.
 ### Usage:
 If you want to check the parameters to use, run the following commands:
 ```